hideya/mcp-langchain-ts/README.md

 It leverages a utility function `convertMcpToLangchainTools()` from [`@h1deya/langchain-mcp-tools`](https://www.npmjs.com/package/@h1deya/langchain-mcp-tools).
-This function handles parallel initialization of specified multiple MCP servers and converts their available tools into a list of [LangChain-compatible tools](https://js.langchain.com/docs/how_to/tool_calling/).
+This function handles parallel initialization of specified multiple MCP servers and converts their available tools into an array of [LangChain-compatible tools](https://js.langchain.com/docs/how_to/tool_calling/).

 LLMs from Anthropic, OpenAI and Groq are currently supported.